 Our legal service is provided by Epoq.
 Due to higher than normal levels of calls to the helpline, your clients might experience a delay in response of up to 24 hours.

 We're working hard in these unprecedented times to offer cover to as many of your customers as possible.
-But we've had to make some temporary changes to our underwriting which we've set-out below.

 - all new applications